-Today’s approach to onboarding a new leader differs significantly from that of even five years ago.
+Today’s approach to onboarding a new leader differs significantly from five years ago.
 Onboarding a new leader successfully will yield practical and positive consequences quickly.
-Working out a strategy for your leader and blocking time to onboard them will astound your business with how soon the leader starts making significant contributions to the management team, various workgroups, departments, and the whole organization, diverse workgroups, departments, and the overall organization.
+Working out a strategy for your leader and blocking time to onboard them will astound your business with how soon the leader starts making significant contributions to the management team, various workgroups, departments, and the whole organization, diverse workgroups, departments, and overall organization.

 Managers provide the groundwork for the rest of your team’s success.
 Employees look up to them for advice, knowledge, and well-informed decisions.
-You’re not only assisting new managers by delivering excellent manager onboarding (and equipping them with the resources they need to succeed) – you’re also benefiting the rest of your staff.
+You’re not only assisting new managers by delivering excellent manager onboarding (and equipping them with the resources they need to succeed) but also benefiting the rest of your staff.

 Conflict management should also be included in the onboarding process to ensure managers understand how to handle conflicts within the workplace.

 Frequently Asked Questions About 5 Crucial Steps To Onboarding Managers Effectively